roliveira81/CI-MS3-Portuglish/README.md

 ##### Existing Features

 > - Designed with HTML, CSS, JavaScript, Python+Flask, MongoDB.
-> - Home page with list of published posts
+> - [Posts](https://portuglish-app.herokuapp.com/index) - Home page with list of published posts and a Search bar ordered by creation date.
+It gives options to like or dislike any content.;
-> - Search bar for posts
-> - Results page, with options to like, dislike or report entries
-> - About section
+> - [About](https://portuglish-app.herokuapp.com/about) - About section is a static page to conceptualize the application idea:
-> - New User registration page
+> - [Register](https://portuglish-app.herokuapp.com/register) - New User registration page;
-> - Sign-In page
+> - [Sign In](https://portuglish-app.herokuapp.com/login) - Sign-In page and Sign out feature;
+> - [New Post](https://portuglish-app.herokuapp.com/create_post) - Page for authenticated users to collaborate with the project creating relevant posts;
-> - Profile page to allow colaborators to create, edit and delete functions
+> - [Profile](https://portuglish-app.herokuapp.com/profile/Roberto%20Oliveira) - Profile page to allow collaborators to create, edit, activate, deactivate or delete posts;
-> - Reference to poster on each public entry
-> - Footer with social media links

 ##### Features left to Implement.
-In the future, it would be nice to implement the following features:
+> In the future, it would be nice to implement the following features:

-- Search posts by category and tags
+> - Search posts by category and tags
-- Allow visitors comments
+> - Allow visitors comments

 ### Portuglish Database Model and Schema